Science-of-the-Fork/nlp-project/README.md

 Hypothesis 2 - Term Frequency-Inverse Document Frequency (TF-IDF) analysis to use scores for words across the repository texts, in order to identify the most significant and frequent words.
 Selecting the top five words based on their TF-IDF scores.

-Hypothesis 3 - Performed T-Test on the top 80 most frequent words in the curated dataset to determine which are the most 5 significant words and their relationship to Programing languages (Python and JavaScript).
+Hypothesis 3 - T-Test will be performed on the top 80 most frequent words in the curated dataset to determine which are the most 5 significant words and their relationship to Programing languages (Python and JavaScript).
 Use words for future modeling.

 * H0: Word did not show significant relationship to programming language (Python and JavaScript)
 * Ha: Word did show signficant relationship to programming language(Python and JavaScript)